-1 your testimony be submitted to us this evening 2 as part of the official record.
-This will 3 help us ensure the accuracy of your testimony 4 Questions and comments made at the 5 public hearing will be responded to in 6 responsiveness summary The Diment 7 taking into consideration the 8 of the program staff.
-9 of the program starr and comments presented by 10 the public, may issue or deny these plans.
-10 Once a final decision is made by the Director, 11 the decision, along with the responsiveness 12 summary, will be sent to the applicant, all 13 persons who have submitted comments and all 14 persons who have signed in for this evening's 15 meeting.
-16 Final actions of the Director are 17 appealable to the Environmental Review Appeals 18 commission also known as ERAC; the board is 19 separate from Ohio EPA and reviews cases in 20 accordance with Ohio's environmental laws and 21 rules.
-Any ERAC decision is appealable to the 22 Franklin County Court of Appeals.
-Any order 23 of the Court of Appeals is appealable to the 24 Supreme Court of Ohio.
-25 This evening, each individual may 1 r testify only once and speak for five minutes.
-1 Ohio EPA representatives cannot respond to 2 comments or questions during the hearing; 3 hearings afford citizens an opportunity to 4 provide input.
-An Ohio EPA representative may 5 ask clarifying questions of speakers to ensure 6 7 that the record is as complete as possible.
-8 If you have a question that was not asked or responded to during the information 9 session, please ask it on the record and it 10 will be addressed in writing in the 11 12 responsiveness summary.
-13 Because of the size of the attendance 14 this evening, rather than fill out cards, I'm going to ask that if you wish to provide 15 testimony, raise your hand.
-I will call upon 16 17 you; when you are recognized, if you will stand toward the front of the room for the 18 stenographer's benefit, state your name, spell 19 it for the record and then proceed with your 20 21 testimony.
-22 Does anyone wish to provide testimony?
-23 MR. BIMBER: I have a draft version of my comments.
-24 I wish to send you a 25 final version later by e-mail.
+official record for this hearing but may be reviewed as the opportunity arises.

+Written comments can be filed with us

+this evening or submitted to Teri Heer, Site Coordinator, Ohio EPA's Northwest District office -- I'm sorry, Northeast -- 2110 East the agenda and in the presentation.

+Aurora Road, Twinsburg, Ohio 44087 or by e-mail.
+This information also can be found in provided in writing are given the same consideration.

+It is important for you to know that all comments, whether received this evening or your testimony be submitted to us this evening as part of the official record.
+This will help us ensure the accuracy of your testimony.

+I ask that all exhibits referred to in

+Questions and comments made at the public hearing will be responded to in a responsiveness summary.
+The Director, after taking into consideration the recommendations of the program staff and comments presented by the public, may issue or deny these plans.

+Once a final decision is made by the Director, the decision, along with the responsiveness summary, will be sent to the applicant, all persons who have submitted comments and all persons who have signed in for this evening's meeting.

+Final actions of the Director are appealable to the Environmental Review Appeals commission also known as ERAC; the board is separate from Ohio EPA and reviews cases in accordance with Ohio's environmental laws and rules.
+Any ERAC decision is appealable to the Franklin County Court of Appeals.
+Any order of the Court of Appeals is appealable to the Supreme Court of Ohio.

+This evening, each individual may

+testify only once and speak for five minutes.
+Ohio EPA representatives cannot respond to comments or questions during the hearing; hearings afford citizens an opportunity to provide input.
+An Ohio EPA representative may ask clarifying questions of speakers to ensure that the record is as complete as possible.

+If you have a question that was not asked or responded to during the information session, please ask it on the record and it will be addressed in writing in the responsiveness summary.

+Because of the size of the attendance this evening, rather than fill out cards, I'm going to ask that if you wish to provide testimony, raise your hand.
+I will call upon you; when you are recognized, if you will stand toward the front of the room for the stenographer's benefit, state your name, spell it for the record and then proceed with your testimony.

+Does anyone wish to provide testimony?

+MR. BIMBER:

+I have a draft

+version of my comments.
+I wish to send you a

+final version later by e-mail.